chrissaher/datascience-bowl-2018/README.md

 After this, **my_test** folder will be created.
 Feel free to make any changes here.

 ## Contributing
 To contribute with a new function, make a pull request on master branch.
-It will be appreciate it to upload a demo of usage too.
+It will be appreciated if you upload a demo of usage too.

 To contribute with a new model, add it in a new notebook on the [models](https://github.com/chrissaher/datascience-bowl-2018/tree/master/models) folder.